robert-hh/Micropython-Editor/README.md

 ## Description

 A small text editor written in Python running on
-- MicroPython.org modules like the PYBoards, ESP32, ESP8266, Teensy 3.5, 3.6 and 4.x, W60x
+- MicroPython.org modules like the PyBoards, ESP32, ESP8266, Teensy 3.5, 3.6 and 4.x, W60x
 - pycom.io modules like WipPy, Lopy, SiPy, FiPy, GPy
 - Adafruit Circuitpython modules,
 - SiPeed MaixPy modules,
 - Linux, OS X and Android's terminal windows

 It allows allows to edit files locally on the boards.
-The offsprong was the editor widget of pfalcon at
+The offspring was the editor widget of pfalcon at
 <https://github.com/pfalcon/pyedit>.
 I ported it to PyBoard and the other modules
 and added a lot of functions:

-- Use sys.stdin.read() and sys.stdout.write() for input and output of the Micropython version.
+- Use sys.stdin.read() and sys.stdout.write() for input and output of the MicroPython version.
 - Changed the read keyboard function to comply with byte-by-byte input on serial lines.
 - Added support for Tab, BackTab, Save, Del and Backspace joining lines, Find, Replace, Goto Line, Undo, Redo, Open file, Auto-Indent, Set Flags, Copy/Delete & Paste,